ryanwhowe/statusboard/README.md

 # statusboard
-This is a personal status board project that is not really written to be shared
+This is a personal status board project that is not really written to be shared, the documentation is very spotty and the front end is in need of a makeover, which is going to be rewritten utilizing AngularJS.

 Setup
 -----